 - ¼ cup fresh lime juice ~3 limes

-- 1 tbsp sesame seeds white and/or black, for garnish
+- 1 tablespoon sesame seeds white and/or black, for garnish

 - 1 head butter lettuce to line serving bowl